Merzasphor/MWSE/docs/source/types/tes3mobManager.md

 ### `processManager`

 *Read-only*.
-Access to Process Manager.
+Access to the process manager.

 **Returns**: